reactioncommerce/reaction-docs/developer/contributing.md

 - **a11y:** Code should be a11y compliant.

+- **Linting:** Pass all linting tests.
+If there are minor linting errors, the reviewer may fix them for speed.

 Reviewers will note any changes that they will want to QA in the app, even if they aren't listed in the testing steps (e.g if the code changes a `cart` button, ensure that the button still works).

-### PR is ready to merge

-Congrats - Once you have all the green lights with an approved PR, you are ready to merge.
+## Step 5: Congrats!
+It's approved.
+What happens next?

+The Reaction team reviewer is responsible for merging the PRs they approved, unless the PR submitter has requested otherwise.

 Does your new feature require new user documentation or developer documentation?
 Make an issue for that in [reaction-docs](https://github.com/reactioncommerce/reaction-docs/issues).

-## Step 5: Congrats!
-It's merged.
-What happens next?

 Now that your PR is merged, the feature will be released in the next release.
 Head on over to our [Release Guide](developer/testing/release-process.md) for more on how we release versions of Reaction.